Big Interview: Bristol City manager Lee Johnson

 By Chris Dunlavy

 Tactics, movement, shapes and systems.
-From his vantage point on the Ashton Gate touchline, the former Robins midfielder is more like a magpie, swiping anything shiny and new.
+From his vantage point on the Ashton Gate touchline, the former midfielder is more like a magpie, swiping anything shiny and new.

 “Maybe I’m just a geek,” says the 36-year-old.
 “But, with all the foreign managers filtering into our game, it’s incredibly interesting.
 They’ve brought different thought processes, different cultures.